microsoft/botbuilder-dotnet/libraries/Adapters/Microsoft.Bot.Builder.Adapters.Webex/README.md

+﻿> ## Important Notice!
+>
+> The Bot Framework Custom Adapters are being moved to the [BotBuilder Community](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet) repository.
+> We recommend moving bot dependencies and submit new feature requests and contributions to the new location.
+>

-﻿# Microsoft Bot Framework WebexAdapter for .NET
+# Microsoft Bot Framework WebexAdapter for .NET

 This package contains an adapter that communicates directly with the Webex Teams API, and translates messages to and from a standard format used by your bot.